Coping with Cancer Through Mind, Body, Spirit, and Emotions

 There are hundreds of ways to cope with stress.
 The goal of each approach, whether

-coping skills or relaxation techniques, is to replace your tension with serenity—mental,
+coping skills or relaxation methods, is to replace your tension with serenity—mental,

 physical, emotional, and spiritual.
-The following are suggestions for coping with
+Below are suggestions for coping with stress:

-Support groups.
-Find a support group of people who live in your area and who are patients with cancer
+Find a support group of people who live in your area and who are people with cancer

 (or caregivers), like yourself.
 Research indicates that people who belong to a support

 group are better able to cope with the stress of their disease.
-While online support
+Online support groups

-groups are a good start, actually meeting with people and sitting down to discuss
+are a good start.
+But actually meeting with people and sitting down to discuss problems,

-problems, issues, and concerns is emotionally healing.
-Aside from providing comfort
+issues, and concerns is emotionally healing.
+Support groups provide comfort, boost

-Humor therapy (comic relief).
-While anger and fear are normal (and even healthy, in small amounts), they are not
+Anger and fear are normal (and even healthy, in small amounts.
+But they are not healthy

-healthy when left unresolved for prolonged periods of time.
-Unresolved emotions can
+when left unresolved for prolonged periods of time.
+Unresolved emotions can actually

-actually suppress your immune system.
-Humor not only helps decrease your fear of death
+suppress your immune system.
+Humor not only helps decrease your fear of death and

-from the pain and suffering that may be associated with cancer.
+from the pain and suffering that may be linked to cancer.

 therapy reduces muscle tension and promotes inner peace.
 There are many different